 Drexel's Office of International Students and Scholars Services (ISSS) offers a vast array of programs and services to international students, scholars, and faculty representing 117 countries.
 ISSS staff can advise international students on immigration, academic, cultural, financial, and personal concerns.

-Visit the ISSS website to learn about their services.
+Visit the ISSS site to learn about their services.

-A Drexel education combines theory with practice through opportunities for real-world work and research experience.
-Some master's programs also offer Graduate Co-op — three to six months of paid full-time employment in a related career field with academic credit.
+A Drexel education has combined theory with practice since 1919 through our undergraduate cooperative education program.
+Opportunities for real-world work and research experience are now available for select master's programs through Graduate Co-op, which provides six months of paid full-time employment directly related to their field of interest with academic credit.

 Though there are certain visa-related restrictions, international students can pursue many of the same employment opportunities as U.S. residents while studying for their degree.
 For more specific information about the types of student visas and how they affect employment eligibility, please see the International Students and Scholars Services Working in the U.S. page.